aosabook/500lines/contingent/chapter.rst

 does not change any of the information in the table of contents.
 But it turns out that Sphinx is not quite as clever as it might have at first appeared!
-It goes ahead and does the redundant work of rebuilding ``index.html`` even though the resulting contents will be exactly the same. ::
+It will go ahead and perform the redundant work of rebuilding ``index.html`` even though the resulting contents will be exactly the same. ::